Sep 18, 2018

 The fact that you are an amateur video creator doesn’t need to be obvious.
 There are several tricks that can improve the quality of the videos that you make using simple equipment.

-Be aware of what may show in the background.
-If there is a room in your home that has a white or solid colored wall and not much around that may be distracting, this is probably the ideal location.
+Be aware of what may show in the background: If there is a room in your home that has a white or solid colored wall and not much around that may be distracting, this is probably the ideal location.

 Also, make sure that the shooting area is quiet when you are filming and that people won’t be walking in and out or calling you on the phone.
 Turn off fans or televisions in the next room.
 Make sure children won’t barge in while you are filming.

 Another approach to making marketing videos is to use online video creation tools.
-These tools can help to simplify the process of making videos and can help you to overcome obstacles that may be holding you back such as believing that you don’t have the expertise to accomplish this.
+These tools can help to simplify the process of making videos and can help you to overcome obstacles that may be holding you back, such as believing that you don’t have the expertise to accomplish this.

-Adobe Spark – This tool allows you to combine video clips, icons, and photos in order to create an engaging video.
-Using this tool is a great way to get started even when you have no design expertise
+Adobe Spark – This tool allows you to combine video clips, icons and photos in order to create an engaging video.
+Using this tool is a great way to get started, even when you have no design expertise.

 Ripl – This offers an easy way to create short videos to stimulate engagement.
-You add photos or text that you want to include and choose a design.
+You can add photos or text that you want to include and choose a design.
 Then you can simply write a caption, add hashtags and share.

 Sellamations – Create eye-catching doodle-animated videos using your own script accompanied by doodle animation customized for your message.
 These are highly engaging videos with doodles created by real artists.

 Vyond – Create media that moves such as whiteboard animations or animated GIFs.
-Get started with prebuilt templates and customize with color, text, and characters.
+Get started with pre-built templates and customize with color, text and characters.

-Using these tools allow you to create videos that are much more affordable than traditional video productions.
+Using these tools will allow you to create videos that are much more affordable than traditional video productions.
 You can create tutorials and other informative content that is dynamic and engaging for a more responsive and interested audience.

 Before you sit down and try to film a video, have a clear idea of your theme or focus.
 Your video should focus on the value you are trying to provide to your customers rather than coming across as a sales pitch.
 What is the message you are hoping to deliver?
 Do you have a way to help your audience achieve a desired result in a quick or simple way that they might not have thought of?

 Add humor if you can and avoid speaking in a monotone or sounding boring.
-If you do, you are sure to put people to sleep, or worse; they won’t hang around to watch the video at all.
+If you do, you are sure to put people to sleep, or worse, they won’t hang around to watch the video at all.

 Try to make your message helpful and fun.
 At the end of the video, ask your viewers to like, comment and share your video if they enjoyed it.
-When filming is complete, review the footage and edit if needed.
+When filming is complete, review the footage and edit it if necessary.
 There are several video editing apps available for iPhone.
 Make sure the lighting and sound is good quality.